joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/14/crosswords/crosswords-puzzles-constructor-quigley.html?searchResultPosition=7

 **In My Hometown, Opioids Are Still Stealing Lives**\
 `A decade ago, it was already a crisis.
-But it feels like its getting worse.`\
+But it feels like it’s getting worse.`\
 https://nytimes.com/2021/04/14/opinion/opioids-us.html?searchResultPosition=8

 **Their London Pub Was Reduced to Rubble.
 They Fought to Bring It Back.**\